WVVA: WVVA-DT2

 From 1995 until late 1998, The WB's programming was available in the Beckley–Bluefield–Oak Hill market via WGN-TV's national feed.
 The station launched in late-1998 as a cable-only station with the fictional call sign "WBB".
 It was a WB affiliate through The WB 100+ which was a similar operation to the current CW Plus service.
 "WBB" was identified on-air as "West Virginia's WB 18" (based on its channel location on cable).
 WVVA provided promotional and advertising services for this station.
 On January 24, 2006, it was announced that The WB and UPN would end broadcasting and merge to form a new combined service, which would be called The CW.
 The letters would represent the first initial of corporate parents CBS (the parent company of UPN) and the Warner Bros. unit of Time Warner.

 When The CW launched on September 18, "WBB" was added to a new second digital subchannel of WVVA to offer non-cable subscribers access to the network.
 At this point, it began using the WVVA-DT2 calls in an official manner.
 For a few weeks during the summer of 2007, WVVA produced a weeknight prime time newscast at 10 on WVVA-DT2.
 Airing for thirty minutes, the show featured news anchor Erica Greenway (no longer with station), chief meteorologist Corey Henderson, and sports director P. J. Ziegler (now with WJW in Cleveland).
 It is unknown why the program was dropped after such a short run.

 Newscasts

 WVVA remains one of the strongest NBC affiliates in the country and continually averages high Nielsen rating shares in the mountainous nine county market.
-WVVA News began broadcasting in High Definition from a totally renovated studio with new sets as well as a new control room in June, 2012.
+WVVA began broadcasting local newscasts in high definition from a totally renovated studio with new sets as well as a new control room in June 2012.
 In addition to its main studios, WVVA operates a Beckley Bureau (on Main Street along North Kanawha Street/WV 210) and a "virtual" Greenbrier Valley Bureau (covering Summers, Monroe, and Greenbrier counties in West Virginia as well as Giles County, Virginia).

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WVVA currently has a construction permit for a digital fill-in translator on channel 43 from a transmitter near Layland.
 This will have the same call sign as the main signal and primarily serve the northern portion of the market.